robert-dodier/maxima-asdf/README.md

   Glue code for downloading and installing packages from Github into quicklisp/local-projects/.

-- foo/

-  Example of ASDF-loadable system which makes use of :maxima-file components.

 ## How to use it

 Here is an example using the clifford package by Dimiter Prodanov.